avapolzin/avapolzin.github.io/_projects/music_from_highered.md

 1. Just - Radiohead
 2. Take It From The Top - The Velveteers
-3. Raising the Skate — Speedy Ortiz
+3. Lucky 88 — Speedy Ortiz
 4. 16 Military Wives — The Decemberists
 5. Boys in the Better Land — Fontaines D.C.
 6. I Fink U Freeky - Die Antwoord